 Eclairs.
 Yum!
 Anytime I actually complete a recipe without botching it is a triumph.

-This Christmas I made an amazing beef tenderloin with a liver, currant and mushroom stuffing and even my kids loved it, and the phone calls I got for days made me very happy, because, as I said, cooking meat makes me nervous (and my meat thermometer was on the fritz).
+One Christmas I made an amazing beef tenderloin with a liver, currant and mushroom stuffing and even my kids loved it, and the phone calls I got for days made me very happy.
 Made me even happier because the butcher and my mother warned me against butterflying 'a perfectly beautiful tenderloin'.
 Hey I like simple as much as (if not more than) the next person, but sometimes you have to branch out - especially for the holidays.

 My cooking tragedies